JoAnn Evans, ERYT 500

 Melissa D'Errico, RYT 500

 Melissa attributes the start of her yogic journey to her lifelong love of movement.
 She is the Administrative Dance Director at North Broward Prep and holds a Bachelor of Fine Arts in Dance from FSU.
 She earned her RYT 200 and RYT 500 certification from the Yoga Center of Deerfield Beach.
-She received her Pranakriya Prenatal Certificate from the Kripalu Center for Yoga and Health and is certified to teach Creative Relaxation for Children with Autism and Special Needs.
+She received her Pranakriya Prenatal Certificate from the Kripalu Center for Yoga and Health and is certified to teach Yin Yoga and Creative Relaxation for Children with Autism and Special Needs.
 She is a Reiki Master and a strong believer in the role of energy work.

 Melissa’s passion for yoga is evident in her daily practice and continued commitment to growth --as a student and teacher.
 A mother of two, she supports expectant mothers in finding community, physical comfort, childbirth education, and advocacy.
 She teaches with clear direction and attention to alignment to ensure safety and quality of practice.